Current through Reg. 50, No. 13; March 28, 2025

 temperature of at least 71 degrees Centigrade (160 degrees Fahrenheit) for 25

 minutes.
-Hot water requirements specified in Table 5 of §
+Hot water requirements specified in Subchapter G of this chapter

-chemicals suitable for low-temperature washing at proper use concentration
+are used, chemicals suitable for low-temperature washing at proper use

 (8) Flammable liquids shall not be used in